Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - Details:
 - A.8.1.j) Fog and depth fog must not be disabled.
 - A.8.1.k) Rain and snow must not be turned off.
+- A.8.1.aa) Trees must not be set to Smart.
 \
 - Animations:
 - A.8.1.l) Animations (water animation, fire animation, redstone animation, terrain animation, texture animation, lava animation, portal animation, explosion animation, smoke animation, items animated) must be kept on.